Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Introduction

 \paragraph{Contributions.}

-\begin{itemize} \item We propose a new type of shape representation, where we train a network to output a training set (a set of labeled points) for another machine learning algorithm (Kernel-SVM). \item We found an elegant way to map the problem of shape reconstruction from a single image to the problem of few-shot classification by introducing a network to generate training data. \item We validate our model using the problem of 3d shape reconstruction from single image and improve upon the state of the art. \end{itemize}
+\begin{itemize} \item We propose a new type of shape representation, where we train a network to output a training set (a set of labeled points) for another machine learning algorithm (Kernel Ridge Regression or Kernel-SVM). \item We found an elegant way to map the problem of shape reconstruction from a single image to the problem of few-shot classification by introducing a network to generate training data.
+We combined training data generating networks with two meta learning approaches (R2D2~\citep{DBLP:conf/iclr/BertinettoHTV19} and MetaOptNet~\citep{lee2019meta}) in our framework.
+Our work enables the application of ideas and techniques developed in the few-shot learning literature to the problem of shape reconstruction. \item We validate our model using the problem of 3d shape reconstruction from a single image and improve upon the state of the art. \end{itemize}